A recent survey by Caring.com found that only 42 percent of U.S. adults have estate planning documents in place.

 Not Updating Beneficiaries

-Estate planning mistakes aren’t reserved only for clients, as Nancy L. Anderson, CFP®, wrote in Forbes.
+Estate planning mistakes aren’t reserved only for clients, as Nancy L. Anderson, CFP® professional, wrote in Forbes.
 Anderson shared how she had divorced her husband when her children were ages 2 and 4, and changed her IRA beneficiary to her father.
 Twenty years later, she realized she hadn’t updated that, despite her kids being grown.

 “If I’d passed away before making a change, it could have been a disaster for my family,” Anderson wrote.